 Charging schedules were produced jointly by Broadland District Council, Norwich City Council and South Norfolk Council, working together with Norfolk County Council.
-Each of the district councils is the “Charging Authority” for their area and a separate charging schedule has been produced for each district.
+Each of the district councils is the “Charging Authority” for their area.

 Broadland District Council resolved to adopt CIL at its meeting on 9 May 2013 and has been implementing CIL since 1 July 2013.
 To find out more about the CIL in Broadland click here.